 Saint Anthony’s Offers Hospice Volunteer Training

-(Alton, IL) – Area residents interested in becoming a Hospice volunteer are invited to a special training program sponsored by OSF Saint Anthony’s Hospice, on April 22 and 23, from 5 to 9 p.m. each evening in the Auditorium of OSF Saint Clare’s Medical Office Building, 815 E. Fifth Street.
+(Alton, IL) – Area residents interested in becoming a Hospice volunteer are invited to a special training program sponsored by Saint Anthony’s Hospice, on April 21 and 22, from 5 to 9 p.m. each evening in the Auditorium of Saint Clare’s Professional Building, 815 E. Fifth Street.

-“We are looking for special people to share time with someone who is dying.” said Alanna Mansfield, Regional Home Health and Hospice Manager.
-“If you can spend some time with talking, listening or just holding a hand, you’re the type of volunteer we’re looking for.
+“It takes a special person to share time with someone who is dying,” said Marilyn Eyman, Supervisor of Saint Anthony’s Hospice.
+“A person who can spend an afternoon, give a listening ear, write a letter or simply hold a hand is the type of volunteer that we are looking for.”

 Get The Latest News!